-Data contracts are formal agreements that define the expectations and standards for data quality, format, structure, semantics, and usage.
-They serve as a governance tool, ensuring data meets specific quality criteria irrespective of its source or destination.
-Quality data is essential in today's data-driven world, where poor data quality can lead to significant operational inefficiencies, LLM hallucinations, and decision-making errors.
+A data contract is a formal agreement that defines the expectations and standards for data quality, format, structure, semantics, and usage.
+They serve as a data governance tool, ensuring data meets specific quality criteria irrespective of its source or destination.
+Think of a data contract as a binding specification—written in code or a standard format like YAML or JSON—that both sides commit to and that automated systems can enforce.

 Imagine a scenario where two teams, one from Lockheed Martin in Colorado and the other from NASA’s Jet Propulsion Lab, are working on a groundbreaking project—the Mars Climate Orbiter.
 The year is 1998.
 Both teams are experts in their fields.
 Their mission is to navigate the Orbiter into Mars’ orbit, a feat that requires precision and seamless collaboration.